HoseinAsghari/Market/README.md

 it is our main class and only and only this class has main method . so it is the gate of our application. it means if we want to tun this we must at first run App.java\
 \GrApplication.java:\
 it makes a GUI for us to register , order and feedback.\
-\after we go th Customer package :\
+\afterwards we go to Customer package :\
 \Address.java:\
 \which only has some fields and a cunstructor to initialize those fields.\
 \Person.java:\